kyma-project/kyma/docs/kyma/04-01-overview.md

 | `service-catalog` | ✅ | ✅ |
 | `service-catalog-addons` | ✅ | ✅ |
 | `nats-streaming` | ✅ | ✅ |

+> \* In order to install velero, it needs to be set up first.
+Please follow the Kyma Backups setup instructions below.

 ## Installation guides